-Amnesty's report said that Egyptians "deserve to see that their sacrifices were not made in vain, that the machinery of repression is completely overhauled, and that guarantees of non-repetition are consolidated in law and practice."
+Egyptians "deserve to see that their sacrifices were not made in vain, that the machinery of repression is completely overhauled, and that guarantees of non-repetition are consolidated in law and practice," the report said.

 Such practices were among the reasons Egyptians took to the streets at the uprising's start on Jan.
 25, the 123-page report said.
 It examined the ways the Mubarak government sought to stop the protests, first by disrupting communications networks and promising reforms, then through intimidation and violence.

 At least 840 people were killed and more than 6,000 injured during the uprising, the report said.
 Thousands more were detained, some of them snatched from the street on their way to or from protests.
 Many were tortured.